 YouTube is owned by Google whose commercial interests lie in driving PPC revenue.
-However it’s also the second most popular search engine in the world and therefore a great way of getting your video found online.
+However, it’s also the second most popular search engine in the world and therefore a great way of getting your video found online.

-As with SEO itself, there are several factors you can optimize that will determine where in the YouTube Search Engine Results Page (SERP) your video will appear.
+As with SEO itself, there are several factors you can optimise that will determine where in the YouTube Search Engine Results Page (SERP) your video will appear.
 These principles will determine the order of search engine results on YouTube:

 - Metadata – video title and description tags

 - View count (and channel view count, number of subscribers and playlist adds for YouTube)